See what opportunities the BGC Niagara can offer you! Apply today.

 We thank all candidates for their interest, however only those candidates selected for an interview will be contacted.

-About the Position: The role of the Program Worker is to help carry out the day to day operations of the child care centre, helping implement programs for children in care within the requirements of the current curriculum following How Does Learning Happen?
+About the Position: The role of the Childcare Program Worker is to help carry out the day-to-day operations of the childcare centre, helping implement programs for children in care within the requirements of the current curriculum following How Does Learning Happen.

 Employment type: